 Lime scooter accident lawsuits are personal injury claims for crashes involving one of Lime’s electric scooters, or E-scooters.
-Claims generally allege that Lime or a third party acted negligently and this was responsible for the E-scooter accident.
-Compensation is sought to cover the victim’s:
+Claims generally allege that Lime or a third party acted negligently and that the negligence was responsible for the E-scooter accident.
+Compensation is sought to cover the victim’s

 - Past and future medical expenses for their injuries,

 - Lost wages and reduced earning capacity from their recovery and any disabilities it has caused, and

 - Pain and suffering.

 Because Lime’s E-scooters are provided for ridesharing, though, there are some aspects of these lawsuits that make them unique.
 One of the most important nuances to lawsuits involving Lime E-scooter accident is the liability waiver that Lime requires riders to sign before using their scooters.